Inga Ābele

 James Garvey

 James Garvey is an American philosopher.
 He earned his doctorate at University College, London.
 He lives in England and works at the Royal Institute of Philosophy.
 He is the editor of The Philosophers’ Magazine and a series of books called Think Now.
-He regularly writes for the Guardian about climate change and morality.
+He regularly writes for The Guardian about climate change and morality.

 Julian Sartorius